 Most people have side effects from radiotherapy to the nasopharynx.
 The side effects usually appear gradually during your course of treatment.
 They are likely to be worse towards the end of your course.

-Over the 2 to 3 weeks following your treatment they slowly get better.
-It may take 6 to 8 weeks before any soreness has entirely gone.
+Over the 2 to 3 weeks following your treatment they start to slowly get better.
 Getting over a long course of treatment completely can take quite a few months.

 Everyone is different and the side effects vary from person to person.
 You might not have all of the side effects mentioned below.